Complete DJI Drone History & Release Date Timeline (with pictures)

 Neo 2

-DJI Neo 2 promo
+DJI Neo 2 Palm takeoff

 Nov 2025Enhanced obstacle sensing, upgraded 2-axis gimbal, 4K 60 fps video, faster connectivity, improved tracking performance.